Advice from Deborah Beal, Associate Solicitor - Wills & estates at Thursfields,

 who are Worcestershire-based solicitors.
-Steve is passionate about the

 Putting your affairs in order can spare family or friends painful decisions and even financial difficulties that could happen if you don't make your wishes clear.
 Putting your affairs in order may also clear your mind of lots of worries, leaving you free to concentrate on the present.
 In this article, I am going to deal with the importance of making a Will.

 A Will is one of the most important documents most people ever sign yet, surprisingly, more than two-thirds of adults die without a valid Will, causing a great deal of uncertainty at a time of heartache and distress.
 Making a Will ensures that whatever you have - no matter how much or how little - is divided up according to your wishes.
 It also safeguards the security of your loved ones and enables you to choose who handles your possessions after your death by acting as your Executor(s).

 Making a Will is important because:-

 If you die without a valid Will, there are certain rules which dictate how your money, property or possessions will be allocated.
 This may not be the way that you would have wished for them to be distributed and, if you leave no next of kin, your estate will go to the Crown.
 Your Executors (who take charge of your estate and wind it up) will also be chosen according to fixed rules and these may not be the most suitable to act.